AmitaLakhotia12/testing-apis-with-cypress/README.md

   -> WHEN api key and Involved maker present THEN element number is 3618

+  -> WHEN api key and involved maker present then parsing the response json array to read the object details

 # 3) Get API collection - object details

   -> WHEN art object number present and also api key THEN status IS 200